History of Bolivia (1809–1920): Creating Bolivia: Bolívar, Sucre, and Santa Cruz

-On August 6, 1825, the assembly adopted a Bolivian Declaration of Independence.
+On August 6, 1825, the assembly adopted the Bolivian Declaration of Independence.
 Five days later, the assembly, hoping to placate Bolívar's reservations about the independence of Upper Peru, resolved to name the new nation after him.
 Simon Bolívar entered La Paz triumphantly on August 8, 1825.
 During his brief rule of less than five months, he issued a flood of decrees, resolutions, and orders reflecting his ideas about government.
 He declared the equality of all citizens and abolished the tribute payments, replacing them with a "direct contribution" (contribución directa) that amounted to less than half of the previous payments.
 Bolívar also decreed a land reform to distribute land, preferably to Indians, and tried to reduce the influence of the Roman Catholic Church in politics.
-Most of his decrees could not be implemented during his short tenure, but they were included in the constitution he wrote for Bolivia after his departure in January 1826.
+Most of his decrees could not be implemented during his short tenure.
+Still, they were included in the constitution he wrote for Bolivia after his departure in January 1826.

 Despite his efforts at reform, Bolívar was outspoken about his doubts about the ability of Bolivians to govern themselves.
-He was careful to avoid recognizing Bolivia's independence, always referring to the country as Upper Peru and signing his decrees as dictator of Peru.
+He was careful to avoid recognizing Bolivia's independence, constantly referring to the country as Upper Peru and signing his decrees as dictator of Peru.
 Only in January 1826, when he turned the country over to Sucre, did he promise that the Peruvian legislature would approve Bolivia's independence.

-Bolívar transferred his authority over Upper Peru to his lieutenant Antonio José de Sucre who was formally installed as Bolivia's first elected president after the General Constituent Assembly convened in May and elected him.
-Sucre convened the Constituent assembly in Chuquisaca to determine the future of the region.
+Bolívar transferred his authority over Upper Peru to his lieutenant Antonio José de Sucre, formally installed as Bolivia's first elected president after the General Constituent Assembly convened in May and elected him.
+Sucre convened the Constituent Assembly in Chuquisaca to determine the region's future.
 Almost all delegates wanted an independent Upper Peru and rejected attachment to Argentina or Peru.

-The new Republic, created in the territory of the Audencia of Charcas, faced profound problems.
+The new republic, created in the territory of the Audencia of Charcas, faced profound problems.
 The wars of independence had disrupted the economy.
-The entire mining industry was in decline because of destruction, flooding, and abandonment of mines.
-Lack of investment and scarcity of labor contributed to a sharp drop in silver production.
+The entire mining industry was in decline because of the destruction, flooding, and abandonment of mines.
+Lack of investment and labor scarcity contributed to a sharp drop in silver production.
 Agricultural production was low, and Bolivia had to import food, even the basic staples consumed by the Indian population.
 The government had serious financial difficulties because of the huge military expenditures and debt payments to Peru as compensation for the army of liberation.
 All these problems were aggravated by the isolation of the new republic from the outside world and the difficulties of securing its borders.